UmerBaig123/semi-dynamic-portfolio/README.md

 ## How to set up and run?

-To set up you firt need to clone this repo
+To set up you first need to clone this repo

 - run `git clone https://github.com/UmerBaig123/semi-dynamic-portfolio.git`
-  Now install dependencies
+  Then to run, I have made a simple batch script named run_project.bat that will setup and run the project
-- run `npm install`
+- run `run_project`

 ## How to run locally?